Six Rights of Root Cause Analysis [Root Cause Analysis Best Practices]

 Find the Generic Causes of each Root Cause.

 Some people stop when they find a root cause.
 But we’ve found a best practice that goes beyond a simple root cause analysis.
-We discovered Generic Causes.
+We suggest that you find the Generic Causes.

 Generic Causes start with the root causes and then go beyond the root cause to find what is allowing the root cause to exist.
 Fixing Generic Causes can help you eliminate whole classes of problems.
 Here is an example…

 Let’s say that you have a problem with a procedure that has more than one action in a step.
-On the Root Cause Tree®, you would identify the root cause:
+On the Root Cause Tree® Diagram, you would identify the root cause:

-To fix that procedure, you would rewrite the procedure with just a single action per step.
+To fix that procedure, you would rewrite the procedure with just a one action per step.

 Once you have finished fixing the one procedure involved in this incident, you might start thinking: